-Accrediting (Commission of Career Scl nools and Colleges (ACC) SC)

-Complainant Na ıme:
+otes.

 Address:

 City: State: Zip Code:

-Telephone Num ber:
+Telephone Number:

-E-mail Address:
+E mail Address:

-Name of Progra m: Start Date:
+Name of Program: Start Date:

 School Name:

-School Address: :
+School Address.

-School City: State: Zip Code:
+School City: Starte: Zip Code:

-Telephone Num ber:
+Telephone Number: ×

-INSTRUCTIO ONS

-ew this form in its entirety. , please visit the Commission's ACCSC's procedures for handling

-description (if any) of that suppor the individuals involved.
-If a rt the allegations set forth in that reasonably show that a s es upon which the complaint available, please include copi in the complaint.
-Please note The statement should include a is based and the names and titles ies of any documents or materials that ACCSC will only process ance with accrediting standards or
+- Please review this form in its entirety.
+For further information on ACCSC's precedures for handling complaints, please visit the Commission's website at www.accsc.org - 2.
+Please attach a statement describing the nature of the complaint.
+The statement should include a description of the events or circumstances upon which the complaint is based and the names and titles (if any) of the individuals involved.
+If available, please include copies of any documents or materials that support the allegations set forth in the complaint.
+Please note that ACCSC will only process complaints that reasonably show that a school may not be in compliance with accrediting standards or requirements.

-STATEMENT GRANTING PERMISSIO N TO FORWARD COMPI LAINT TO SCHOOL
+STATEMENT GRANTING PERMISSION TO FORWARD COMPLAINT TO SCHOOL

-e information I have provided ermission to forward the comp knowledge and hereby grant the onse.
+I certify that the information I have provided is correct to the best of my knowledge and hereby grant the Cemmission pennission to forward the complaint to the school for a response.

 Signature: Date

-The response as nd the complaint will be kept o on file for future reference.
+The response and the complaint will be kept on file for future reference.

-SUBMIT TO: Executive Director Accrediting Commission of Ca 2101 Wilson Boulevard, Suite Arlington, Virginia 22201
+SUBMIT TO: Executive Director

+Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia 22201